-A Postcard from the Dordogne
+Our Postcard from the Dordogne

-Originally posted on & updated on 10th February, 2024
+Originally posted on & updated on 29th October, 2024

 Often referred to as France’s ‘Little England’, there is no getting away from the fact that the Dordogne is a beautiful, culturally rich and historically interesting corner of France.
 Today our Postcard from the Dordogne comes from Périgueux, which is the capital of this department.
-Set in the South West of France, the Dordogne is officially part of the Nouvelle Aquitaine region and finds itself set firmly between the Loire Valley and the Pyrenees.
+Set in the Southwest of France, the Dordogne is officially part of the Nouvelle Aquitaine region and finds itself set firmly between the Loire Valley and the Pyrenees.

 Named after the river that runs through it, Dordogne was originally inhabited by the Gauls and played host to four tribes of Gaul.
 It was from this origin that it became known in Gaulish as Petrocore, a name that developed into Périgord.
 To this day, this notion of “four” still holds true, with the four different Périgords that exist even today.
 They are: green, white, purple and black.
 The colours of these different areas relate mainly to the characteristics of the different corners of this department.
 Green represents the countryside, which is full of valleys, rivers and streams; white, referring to its infamous limestone buildings; purple, the wine region and black, the part where woods and forests abound.
 Each of these colour-coded areas have their specific town attraction, and these are Périgueux, Eymet, Bergerac and Sarlat respectively.
 As you can imagine, each is visually very different, but the cultural similarities are there for all to see.